 As a 25-year veteran in the professional resume-writing industry, I want to be clear that the best resumes always begin with great content.
 If your resume content is anything less-than-powerful, I highly recommend that you schedule a free Discovery Consultation with my team at Distinctive Career Services.

-However, if you have an existing resume and are happy with the content, but want to modernize it with an updated, eye-catching design, your best choice may be a professional resume template.
+However, if you have an existing resume and are happy with the content, but want to modernize the resume with an updated, eye-catching design, your best choice may be a professional resume template.

 But, before you buy a professional resume template, STOP!

-Not all resume templates are equal, and you need to understand why.
+Not all resume builder templates are equal, and you need to understand why.

 If you buy the wrong resume template, it can have a devastating impact on the success of your job search.

 Read on to learn what to look for and what to avoid when buying a resume template.

 Let’s start with one of the worst mistakes I see made with resume templates.